21 Tips For First-Time Thru-Hikers

 Photo credit: Heather Eldridge (CleverHiker.com)

-Continental Divide Trail (CDT) – 3,100 Miles from Mexico to Canada – Rides the Rocky Mountain range along the continental divide of the US.
-Passes through New Mexico, Colorado, Wyoming, Idaho, and Montana.
+Continental Divide Trail (CDT) – 3,100 Miles from Mexico to Canada – Rides the Rocky Mountain range along the continental divide of the U.S. Passes through New Mexico, Colorado, Wyoming, Idaho, and Montana.

 Photo credit: Dave Collins (CleverHiker.com)